TylerTemp/SaintsField/Docs~/README.md

 *   `float dotted = -1f`: when `>=0`, draw dotted line instead.
 *   `float headLength = 0.5f`: the length of the arrow head.
 *   `float headAngle = 20.0f`: the angle of the arrow head.

+You can also use `SaintsArrowShowIf`/`SaintsArrowHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 Specially
 1.  using on an array/list without specifying `start` and `end` will arrow-connect the element from first to last.